DomcaStarek/DomcaStarek/README.md

-- 👋 Hi, I’m @DomcaStarek
+- 👋 Hi, I’m @Dominik Starek
 - 👀 I’m interested in learning how to code better.
 - 🌱 I’m currently learning Python, JavaScript, C++ and C#. occasionally i work with Arduino.